ddbj/www/_ddbj/feature-table-e.md

                       describing the organism that is the recipient of the DNA must span the entire sequence;
                       see Appendix III /<a href="#organelle">organelle</a> for a list of &lt;organelle_value&gt;
+                      From June 2024, the /country qualifier will be transitioned to /geo_loc_name. /country may still be encountered on records prior to this date.
 </pre>

 -----